Why your fintech app needs a great loyalty system (and how to make one!)

 - Research shows that loyalty leaders grow revenues 2.5x as fast as their peers.

-- App gamification can guide the journey in optimizing your platform.
+- App gamification can guide the journey of optimizing your platform.

 - Revolut’s loyalty program introduced a gamified discount that boosted transactions per user by 590%!